I Want To...

 January Through June

 In January of Year One, the course Genes to Society begins.
 GTS is a systems-based course, which teaches the genetics, biology and physiology of each organ system and the impact that social, community and environmental issues have on the health and well-being of individuals.
 The students participate in Longitudinal Ambulatory Clerkship one half-day a week.
 This clerkship places them in an outpatient or community setting with a faculty preceptor.
 The students have direct contact with patients and are able to use what they learned in Clinical Foundations as well as develop more advanced patient care techniques.

 During this time, the students also have the opportunity to choose their Scholarly Concentration.
 Working with faculty mentors, the students choose a topic of interest to them that they would like to explore in detail.
 The general topics are basic science, clinical research, history of medicine, medical humanities, and public health/community service.
 At the end of Year Two, a final paper on their scholarly concentration will provide the students with an opportunity to describe the work they have done.

 Topics in Interdisciplinary Medicine

 Every few months throughout the entire curriculum, the students have one-week "TIME" courses.
-The TIME courses in Year One are focused on Health Disparities (mentioned above), Obesity, Nutrition & Behavior Change, Global Health, High Value Healthcare, Disaster Medicine, Digital Health & Biomedical Informatics, and Pain Care.
+The TIME courses in Year One are focused on Health Disparities (mentioned above), Obesity, Nutrition & Behavior Change, Global Health, High Value Healthcare, Disaster Medicine, Informatics & Digital Health, and Pain Care.
 During these weeks, the students have the opportunity to break away from the organ‐based class work and focus on advanced clinical skills, simulation experiences and their scholarly concentration.

 Have a question?
 Want to learn more about Genes to Society?
 Contact the Office of Curriculum.